Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 A good ETF Portfolio for Switzerland should have some domestic stocks.
 This allocation will be your home bias.

 The main reason for this is related to currency.
 Since the Swiss Franc is a stable currency, other currencies tend to depreciate against the Swiss Franc.
-If your entire portfolio is in USD, you may lose a lot of value.
+If your entire portfolio is in USD, you may lose much value.
 So having an ETF in your local currency will help you.

 Of course, you could hold only Swiss stocks in Swiss francs, and you will not have this issue.
 But having only Swiss stocks is not a great idea.
 A lot of Swiss companies are exporting to other countries.
 It means their performance is subject to currency exchanges.